Seaside Village Historic District: Resiliency

 The city was awarded $10 million for planning, design, and construction via the federal government's Rebuild by Design competition.
-Arcadis, which had been advising Bridgeport on resilience since 2014, helped the city secure another $41 million in funding through HUD's National Disaster Resilience competition for 2015-16.
-Construction should begin in the Spring of 2019 and be completed in the Fall of 2022.
+Arcadis, which had been advising Bridgeport on resilience since 2014, helped the city secure another $41 million in funding through HUD's National Disaster Resilience competition for 2015–16.
+Construction should begin in the spring of 2019 and be completed in the fall of 2022.
 Projects include a $6.5 million storm-water system and a 2.5-acre storm-water park to manage water runoff along Iranistan.

-Alan Plattus, Director of the Yale Urban Design Workshop, from the Seaside Village Sustainable Master Plan, got involved in the Rebuild by Design and Resilient Bridgeport projects.
-Seaside Village became part of the study area, but the final project included the Marina Village area, not the village itself due to budget constraints.

-In addition to its role in securing funding to prevent flooding in the South End, the Master Plan was the inspiration for Seaside Village's Rain Garden Project.
-A major focus of the master plan was on the use of green infrastructure to manage stormwater runoff and reduce neighborhood flooding.
-The Urban Ecology Lab at Yale University came up with possible sites for experimental rain gardens to deal with the extra water in a more natural way, allowing it to be slowly absorbed into the ground after flooding.

-A corner of the field near the end of the parking lot was selected as the ideal site because of the seasonal flooding of the field all the way to Atlantic Street and adjacent parking lot.
-University of Connecticut students built the rain garden, the city of Bridgeport donated materials, machinery and many plants after construction.

 The rain garden area consists of six experimental rain gardens, approximately 8’ x 22’, which receive runoff from the community parking lot via a series of pipes.
 A few feet below the ground surface, an impermeable clay layer confines underlying groundwater—but in each rain garden, a permeable sand wick perforates the clay.
 The initial (2011, 2012) wetland plant community failed due to inundation with storm surge from Long Island Sound, brought by Hurricane Sandy in 2012.
 The most recent replanting event (in 2013) used only salt-tolerant native New England marsh species.